mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/install-docker-centos/index.md

     sudo systemctl enable docker
     ```

-    When the process completes, you should see:
+    When the process completes, you should see the following:

     ```
     Complete!
     Created symlink from /etc/systemd/system/multi-user.target.wants/docker.service to /usr/lib/systemd/system/docker.service.
     ```

-1. Test that Docker is properly installed:
+1. Test that Docker is properly installed.

     ```bash
     sudo docker ps
     ```

-For more generic Docker requirements, see [System Requirements: Docker][1].
+See [System Requirements: Docker][1] for more generic Docker requirements.

 [1]: /1.11/installing/ent/custom/system-requirements/#docker